smart-edge-open/specs/openness_epc.md

 ![3GPP CUPS model 1](epc-images/openness_epc1.png)
 Figure 2 - Deployment Model 1: Separate S-GW, Co-located P-GW and Edge Platform

 In the second deployment model, depicted in Figure 3, the PGW-U is integrated into an edge infrastructure.
-This model implies that the PGW-U function runs as a bare metal, virtual machine, or container implementation in the same host or rack as an edge node.
+This model implies that the PGW-U function runs as a bare metal, virtual machine, or container implementation, in the same host or rack as an edge node.
 The number of hops through the network for user plane traffic is reduced, as is the OAM cost, as it is now possible for the PGW-U function to be orchestrated by the same virtualization manager as the edge platform.
 However, in order to realize this economy, the control plane should expose an API by which the edge platform can configure it (e.g., by setting the forwarding, QoS, and DNS rules required by the SGW-U).

 ![3GPP CUPS model 2](epc-images/openness_epc2.png)
 Figure 3 - Deployment Model 2: Combined S-GW, P-GW, Separate Edge Platform